Foundations Module 3 · Command Line Basics

 cd projects/my-app

 If you’re already in /home/user, both commands take you to the same place.
-Relative paths are shorter, so people use them more often.
+Relative paths are shorter, so people use them more often in daily work.

 Special path shortcuts